Reasoning under Vision: Understanding Visual-Spatial Cognition in Vision-Language Models for CAPTCHA: Experiments

 \section{Experiments}

-We conduct experiments to assess the role of reasoning in CAPTCHA solving by comparing model performance with and without reasoning and measuring spatial alignment via $L_2$ distance.
+We conduct experiments to assess the role of reasoning in CAPTCHA solving by comparing model performance with and without reasoning and measuring spatial alignment via $L_2$ distance in a zero-shot setting(reasoning = model-generated reasoning only).
 All experiments use a fixed API configuration (temperature $=0$, seed $=41$) for reproducibility.
 We report results in two dimensions: \textbf{Action Evaluation}, which measures end-task accuracy, and \textbf{Reasoning Evaluation}, which analyzes the quality of intermediate reasoning steps.
+In addition, we include human performance as a reference point.
+Human results serve as a natural upper bound for CAPTCHA-solving accuracy and provide a meaningful context for interpreting model performance.
+Specifically, we recruited 20 participants, each of whom independently solved all our benchmark using the same web UI interface provided to the models.
+We recorded all trajectories across all participants, which serves as the human baseline.